-\ HUD Strategic Goal: Increase the availability of decent, safe, and affordable housing.
+- HUD Strategic Goal: Increase the availability of decent, safe, and affordable housing.

-PHA Goal: Expand the supply of assisted housing

-\ Apply for additional rental vouchers to serve the growing waiting list in the ten-county region. \Leverage private or other public funds to create additional housing opportunities.

-\Achieve 100% utilization of HUD Section 8 Housing Choice Voucher Budget Authority to assist the maximum number of households authorized under the HUD ACC which is 588 units..

-\Continue to administer 40 HUD Shelter Plus Care vouchers for the Missouri Dept. of Mental Health.
+PHA Goal: Expand the supply of assisted housing - Apply for additional rental vouchers to serve the growing waiting list in the ten-county region. - Leverage private or other public funds to create additional housing opportunities. - Achieve 100% utilization of HUD Section 8 Housing Choice Voucher Budget Authority to assist the maximum number of households authorized under the HUD ACC which is 588 units...
+Continue to administrar 40 HUD Shelter Plus Core youghers for the Missouri Dept. of Montel. - Continue to administer 40 HUD Shelter Plus Care vouchers for the Missouri Dept. of Mental Health.

-\Continue to administer the 20 housing vouchers funded by the Missouri Dept. of Mental Health Rental Assistance Program (RAP).

-\Strive for 100% score on the HUD Section 8 Management Assessment Program (SEMAP).

-\ Increase customer satisfaction through improved processing of tenant applications and Housing Assistance Payments Contracts with Owners.

-\ Increase supervisor Quality Control measures to maximize program performance and reduce processing errors.
+- Continue to administer the 20 housing vouchers funded by the Missouri Dept. of Mental Health Rental Assistance Program (RAP). - Strive for 100% score on the HUD Section 8 Management Assessment Program (SEMAP). - Increase customer satisfaction through improved processing of tenant applications and Housing Assistance Payments Contracts with Owners. - Increase supervisor Quality Control measures to maximize program performance and reduce processing errors.